When building wealth and getting wealthy, our money habits profoundly affect us. They control – sometimes unconsciously, how we operate every day.

 - Automatically pay your credit card bills to avoid running a balance

-Automation helps to ensure those repeatable and dependable processes that need to happen every month…happen.
-We aren’t relying on our discipline to pay bills to avoid late fees and interest.
+Automation helps to ensure those repeatable and dependable processes that must happen every month…happen.
+We aren't relying on our discipline to pay bills to avoid late fees and interest.

 There's a reason why we've never paid a single interest charge on our credit cards.
 Never a late fee.
 No reductions in our credit score (if you even care about that).

-This is all due to setting up automated processes that guarantee that things happen when they need to happen.
+This is all due to setting up automated processes that guarantee things happen when needed.

 Habit #4: Know Where Your Money Is Going

 Wealthy people are experts on their own money.
-They know where it comes from and where it's going to each and every month.
+They know where it comes from and where it's going every month.